anthonyjchriste/proposal/README.md

 The sample document is organized in the following way:

-uhthesis.cls   // The style file.
+uhthesis.cls  (The style file.)

-thesis.tex    // The 'master' file.
-Sets up the document, and includes the following files:
+thesis.tex    (The 'master' file.
+Sets up the document, and includes the following files:)

 * abstract.tex
 * acknowledgements.tex